daviddalpiaz/pylahman/lahman-readme.txt

 rank           Team's final position in standings that year plyrMgr        Player Manager (denoted by 'Y')

 --------------------------------------------------------------------------------------------------------------------------------------------
 ALL STAR FULL TABLE

 playerID       Player ID code
 YearID         Year
-gameNum        Game number (zero if only one All-Star game played that season) gameID         Retrosheet ID for the game idea teamID         Team lgID           League
+gameNum        Game number (zero if only one All-Star game played that season) gameID         Retrosheet ID for the game teamID         Team lgID           League
 GP             1 if Played in the game startingPos    If player was game starter, the position played

 --------------------------------------------------------------------------------------------------------------------------------------------
 BATTING POST TABLE